awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/2c_kpi_dashboard.md

     ------------ | -------------

 ### Import Dashboard Template
-We will now use the CLI to create the dashboard from the KPI Dashboard template.
+We will now use the AWS CLI to create the dashboard from the KPI Dashboard template.

 1. Edit and Run `list-users` and make a note of your **User ARN**:
 ```